General Francisco R. Murguía Municipality

 General Francisco R. Murguía is a municipality in the Mexican state of Zacatecas, located approximately 140 km north of the state capital of Zacatecas City.
+Its municipal seat is located in Nieves.

 Geography

 The municipality of Francisco R. Murguía is located at an elevation between 1500 and 2700 m on the Mexican Plateau in northern Zacatecas.
 It borders the Zacatecan municipalities of Mazapil to the northeast, Villa de Cos to the southeast, Río Grande to the southwest, and Juan Aldama to the west.
 It also borders three municipalities of Durango to the north and northwest: Santa Clara, General Simón Bolívar, and San Juan de Guadalupe.
 The municipality covers an area of 5034.261 km2 and comprises 6.6% of the state's area.

 As of 2009, the land cover in Francisco R. Murguía comprises matorral (53%), grassland (24%), and mezquital (2%).
 Another 21% of the land is used for agriculture.
 The municipality lies in the endorheic basin of the Aguanaval River, which flows south to north through the municipality.
 The small mountain range called the Sierra de Guadalupe rises in the south-central part of the municipality, and was formerly exploited for its deposits of copper, antimony and mercury.